Machine Learning Applications To Give Your Startup A Competitive Edge

 Use An AI-compatible Infrastructure

-Machine learning applications require a significant amount of computing power to process artificial intelligence (AI) applications and big data rapidly, so to use them effectively, it’s essential to use an AI-compatible infrastructure.
+Machine learning training and applications require a significant amount of computing power to process artificial intelligence (AI) applications and big data rapidly, so to use them effectively, it’s essential to use an AI-compatible infrastructure.
 There are three main ways to do this.
 The most expensive and least practical is to build your own on-premise data center with sufficient server space.
 For most startups, a more viable option is to tap into remote cloud computing infrastructure, platforms and apps.
 For instance, Google’s Cloud AI platform now offers machine learning as a service, including pre-trained machine learning models as well as the capability to build your own customized models.

 However, transferring data between your local network devices and the cloud can slow down machine learning applications.
-So, an even faster solution beginning to emerge is on-device AI that can run machine learning applications directly on mobile devices.
+So, an even faster solution beginning to emerge is on-device AIthat can run machine learning applications directly on mobile devices.
 For example, Qualcomm’s new artificial intelligence platform is designed to handle 5G network speeds and is powerful enough to run machine learning applications such as biometric facial recognition, smart camera recognition and streaming virtual reality directly on mobile devices.
 This means you don’t have to invest thousands of dollars in building a cloud computing infrastructure.
 You can now access these apps from your very own smartphone, which provides startups with an affordable and viable solution.

 Use Machine Learning To Drive Data Based Decisions